|(photo: Moranne Keeler)

 Jon Klassen is a Canadian-born author/illustrator.
 His books include I Want My Hat Back, Caldecott winner This Is Not My Hat and We Found a Hat.
 He is a member of the Order of Canada in recognition of his contributions to children's literature.
 He lives and works in Los Angeles with his wife and two sons.
-His new book is The Rock from the Sky (coming from Candlewick April 13).
+His new book is The Rock from the Sky (available now from Candlewick).

 Your work is known for its dark, humorous edge.